LongMeadowEU/LMEU/isprojects.md

 We have decades of experience that you can use.
 We don't have a product to sell.
 We're not going to send you a graduate.
 We're looking for a solution to your problem - not to show off our latest cools technical solution.

+[Contact us](../contact/) if are interested in more information on these services.

 * [Automating Your Processes](..//services/automating)
 * [Data Analytics in a Secure Environment](../services/dataAnalytics)